18F/18f.gsa.gov/_posts/2019-07-16-on-the-road-to-innovation.md

 country on an immersive listening tour.
 She spent time observing VA Hospitals hard at work, as well as shadowed how VA Regional Offices process claims and benefits.
-Clarice’s principal focus within the VA CTO’s Office is digital transformation in Veteran communications.
+Clarice’s principal focus within the VA CTO's Office is digital transformation in Veteran communications.
 It’s incredibly important that our Veterans receive timely and effective correspondence throughout their claims process as we look to modernize government services.